yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 snakemake --profile
 ```

 ##  Run snakemake workflow with singularity container

-One can run build a singularity container (--with fakeroot) option CSC supercomputer and use that image to run snakem ake workflow on the top level of snakemake file as below:
+One can run build a singularity container (--with fakeroot) option CSC supercomputer and define the image on the top level of Snakefile as shown below:

 ```
 ##### setup singularity #####